 Sabereen News appears to have added cyberattacks to its normal activities of spreading militia propaganda and disinformation, claiming operations against Israeli, Turkish, and Saudi targets.

-A newly established Iraqi muqawama (resistance) facade group called "al-Tahirah Team” has claimed credit for a series of high-profile cyberattacks.
+A newly established Iraqi muqawama (resistance) facade group called "al-Tahirah Team” (spelled ALtahrea by the group itself) has claimed credit for a series of high-profile cyberattacks.
 The channel uses three green lizard icons in its posts and frequently adds the profane, half-capitalized English tagline “It Burns when I pee.”

 Al-Tahirah (which means “pure” in Arabic) is a longstanding nickname for the major militia outlet Sabereen News, and the ties between the two entities are clear.
 Al-Tahirah Team’s Telegram channel was created on April 19, the same day the first cyberattack took place, yet Sabereen has referred to itself as “Sabereen al-Tahirah” and “al-Tahirah” since as far back as 2020.
 Moreover, Sabereen has worked closely with al-Tahirah Team during the past week, reposting its content and advertising its alleged capabilities.
 And on April 19, Sabereen referred to “Fariq al-Tahirah Sabereen Neyuz” in Arabic, meaning “the Tahirah Team of Sabereen News."